Victor Papanek

-Early life and education
+Early life

 Victor Josef Papanek was born in Vienna, Austria, on 22 November 1923.
-There have been conflicting published information on Papanek's birth date, and the dates range between 1923 to 1927.
-His mother was Helene (née Spitz) and his father was Richard Papanek, a Jewish deli owner, Victor was born during a time in Austria when it was a Social Democratic led state.
+There have been conflicting published information on Papanek's birth date, and the dates range between 1923 and 1927.
+His mother was Helene (née Spitz) and his father was Richard Papanek, a Jewish deli owner.
+Victor was born during a time in Austria when it was a Social Democratic led state.
 He attended school in England.
 His father died in 1935, while serving in the French Army.

-In 1939 following Nazi Germany’s annexation of Austria, 15 year old Papanek emigrated to the United States (by way of Ellis Island) as a refugee.
+In 1939, following Nazi Germany's annexation of Austria, 15-year-old Papanek emigrated to the United States via Ellis Island as a refugee.
 In 1940, he taught German lessons at the New York YMCA.

-Upon arrival to New York City, the 1939 New York World's Fair was happening which included work by Raymond Loewy, this shaped some of Papanek's early ideas on design as a form of Democracy.
+Upon arrival to New York City, the 1939 New York World's Fair was happening, which included work by Raymond Loewy.
+This shaped some of Papanek's early ideas on design as a form of democracy.
 In the late 1940s, Papanek created his first New York City-based design consultancy called, Design Clinic.

+Education

 Papanek studied architecture with Frank Lloyd Wright at Taliesin West in Arizona in 1949.
 Papanek earned his bachelor's degree at Cooper Union in New York (1950) and completed graduate studies in design at the Massachusetts Institute of Technology (M.A.
 1955).

+The Berlin emigre Paul Zucker had a significant influence on Papanek during his studies at Cooper Union.